angular/components/src/lib/form-field/form-field.md

 [Text field](https://material.io/guidelines/components/text-fields.html) styles such as the underline, floating label, and hint messages.

-In this document "form field" refers to the wrapper component `<mat-form-field>` and "form field control" refers to the component that the `<mat-form-field>` is wrapping (e.g. the input, textarea, select, etc.)
+In this document, "form field" refers to the wrapper component `<mat-form-field>` and "form field control" refers to the component that the `<mat-form-field>` is wrapping (e.g. the input, textarea, select, etc.)